 What is a frontline worker?

-Many people think of frontline workers as police, firefighters, EMS, etc., but that’s actually a misconception.
-There are frontline workers in all kinds of industries, from retail to manufacturing, healthcare, athletics, public schools, agriculture, and beyond.
-You can broadly define them as hourly workers who are individual contributors performing in-person labor.
+Many people think of frontline workers as police, firefighters, EMS, etc., but the term is used much more broadly now.
+There are frontline workers in various industries, from retail to manufacturing, healthcare, athletics, public schools, agriculture, and beyond.
+Frontline workers are essentially hourly workers who are individual contributors performing in-person labor.

 What is frontline recruitment?